Geology of Finland: Svecofennian Domain

 Svecofennian migmatite rock outcrop on the island of Berghamn in the municipality of Pargas at the southwestern tip of Finland.
 The lighter parts of the outcrop are granite and the darker parts are mica schist.

 The southwestern part of Finland is mainly made up of rocks of the Svecofennian Domain or Svecofennian orogen.
 These rocks are invariably of Proterozoic age.
 Its boundary with the Karelian Domain (of mixed Archean and Paleoproterozoic rocks) is a northwest-southeast diagonal.
 Plutonic rocks that formed during accretion of volcanic arcs or continental collisions of the Svecofennian orogeny are common in Svecofennian Domain.
 Among these rocks the largest grouping is the Central Finland granitoid complex covering up much of Central Finland, Southern Ostrobothnia and Pirkanmaa.
-Granitoids that intruded in the aftermath of the Svercofennian orogeny are common in southern Finland occurring mostly within ca. 100 km of the Gulf of Finland or Lake Ladoga.
-These so-called Lateorogenic granites are distinguished by usually containing garnet and cordierite and being accompanied by rather few rocks of mafic and intermediate composition.
+Granitoids that intruded in the aftermath of the Svercofennian orogeny are common in southern Finland occurring mostly within c.
+100 km of the Gulf of Finland or Lake Ladoga.
+These late-orogenic granites are distinguished by usually containing garnet and cordierite and being accompanied by rather few rocks of mafic and intermediate composition.
 Scattered small granitoids crop out within the same zone.
 Formed 1810–1770 million years ago, these are the youngest granitoids in southern Finland associated with the Svecofennian orogeny.